This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large bowl, gently mix everything together with your hands until just combined.
-You don't want to overmix otherwise the burgers will be tough.
+• In a large bowl, gently mix everything together, along with the spinach.
+Use your hands to mix until just combined.
+You don't want to over-mix otherwise the burgers will be tough.

 • Form four relatively equal-sized patties and let rest on a plate while you heat up the skillet or grill.